 “Blow Up the Outside World” (1996)

-This song is the the sixth track, and third single, from Down on the Upside.
-I was hooked when I saw the video for the first time; the stock footage was pretty edgy.
+This song is the the sixth track and third single from Down on the Upside.
+I was hooked when I first saw the video; the stock footage was pretty edgy at the time.
 I’ve since realized that the concept is inspired by A Clockwork Orange.
-I like soft-loud structure and the bridge to the chorus.
+I like the soft-loud structure as well as the bridge to the chorus.

 “The Day I Tried to Live” (1994)

-This song is the tenth track, and second single, from Superunknown.
-The opening riff is perfect accompaniment for the protagonist of a movie or TV show waking up from a nap in his car that’s stranded on a desert highway.
-I was encouraged when I read that Cornell that had written the song about his self-proclaimed agoraphobia.
+This song is the tenth track and second single from Superunknown.
+The opening riff is the perfect soundtrack for a movie or TV protagonist waking up from a nap in his car that’s stranded on a desert highway.
+I was personally encouraged when I read that Cornell had written the song about his self-diagnosed agoraphobia.

 “Can’t Change Me” (1999)